Novel neutron decay mode inside neutron stars: Effects of neutron decay

 \section{Effects of neutron decay}

 The effects of neutron decay on the neutron star properties are presented in this section.
 Figure~\ref{fig1} shows that as the neutrons decay into dark matter the maximum mass of the neutron star stays close to 2M$_\odot$, whether we use the nucleon-only EoS or hyperons-included EoS.
+The presence of hyperons in the core makes the equation of state softer because the high momentum neutrons are replaced by low momentum hyperons and as the energy density increases the neutron star cannot sustain itself against gravity and collapses into a black hole.
+This is why the nucleon-only equation of state (EoS) gives a neutron star of greater maximum mass compared to that with hyperons included.
+This is also why the decay of neutrons into dark matter makes the EoS even softer, whether nucleons only or hyperons are included in the EoS.
+The repulsive interaction among the dark matter particles is not sufficient to increase the neutron star mass to where it was without the neutron decay.
+Hence after the neutrons decay the neutron stars have lower mass.
+Observations have put significant constraints on neutron star properties so that for an EoS to be considered realistic at higher energy densities it must respect those constraints.
+In particular, the maximum mass of the neutron star should be at least 2 solar masses, the radius has to be in the range of 10-14 kms \cite{Abbott_2017} and tidal deformability must be in the range 75-580.
 Therefore, in agreement with Strumia~\cite{Strumia_2022}, we find that without any need for additional self repulsion between the dark matter particles, the NS can maintain a maximum mass in the region of 2M$_\odot$, which is our maximum mass constraint.

 Figure ~\ref{fig4} tests the hypothesis of neutron decay against the tidal deformability constraint~\cite{Abbott_2017,Abbott_2019,Bramante_2018_31}, namely that a neutron star of mass 1.4 M$_\odot$ should have a tidal deformability in the range $70 \le \Lambda \le 580$ .
 For both EoS the value of tidal deformability of neutron star after the decay decreases slightly, clearly satisfying this tidal deformability constraint.